 Still, even if you forgot or skipped taking a backup, you’ll probably be able to recover most of your files from a quick-formatted SD card using a data recovery app like Disk Drill.

-And if that fails, you performed a full format, or you don’t want to spend your time trying to bring back your lost files with questionable results, a data recovery specialist might be able to help.
+And if that fails or you don’t want to spend your time trying to bring back your lost files with questionable results, you can consult a data recovery service for the best results.

 However, the alternatives demand time, effort, or may come with a cost, and none can offer guaranteed results, making the backup route the optimal (and saner) choice.